crywolfe/usus/ssl_rails_documentation.md

          ...
 [2014-05-31 16:42:53] INFO  WEBrick::HTTPServer#start: pid=2443 port=8080
 ```
-If the above output shows up, a successful HTTPS server has been created on port 8080.
+If the output above shows up, a successful HTTPS server has been created on port 8080 on localhost.

 ###Stopping the Rails WEBrick SSL Server